 Numerous email management software tools and add-ons can help you automate and streamline shared inbox organization.
 Here are some of the useful tools you can use:

-Google's Gmail filters and rules are powerful tools that can be used to streamline your team's shared inbox organization.
+Google's gmail filters and rules are powerful tools that can be used to streamline your team's shared inbox organization.

-Microsoft Outlook's email rules offer similar functionality to Gmail.
+Microsoft outlook's email rules offer similar functionality to Gmail.
 These rules can help you automatically categorize and prioritize your shared inbox.

 Zendesk is a customer service platform that offers an inbox management system that integrates with various email providers, allowing you to keep track of customer inquiries and support tickets in one place.